socketpair/rbd2qcow2/README.md

    same target directory.
 It will possibly corrupt logic.

 8. This script is used in production ;)
-9. Patches, suggestions, questions, feature requests are welkom.
+9. Patches, suggestions, questions, feature requests are welcome.
-10. This tool should work on CEPH version Jevel and upper.
+10. This tool should work on CEPH versions Jewel and upper.